-- (1) Revising all forms and methods of data collection to ensure that data subjects are informed in advance of all possible and specific uses of information, so that the subject is aware of the limited, and necessary cases where their data will be shared; such as with QQI for certification purposes. - (2) In the case of specific permissions (where the basis for data processing is not covered by contract completion or legal obligation): Ensuring that data subjects are informed of an optout option at any time, having opted in, and that a clear route to activation of this option is provided to all subjects. - (3) Minimising data storage, so that unwarranted storage is deleted, within the following parameters:
+- (1) Revising all forms and methods of data collection to ensure that data subjects are informed in advance of all possible and specific uses of information, so that the subject is aware of the limited, and necessary cases where their data will be shared; such as with QQI for certification purposes. - (2) In the case of specific permissions (where the basis for data processing is not covered by contract completion or legal obligation): Ensuring that data subjects are informed of an opt-out option at any time, having opted in, and that a clear route to activation of this option is provided to all subjects.

-Area Maximum Storage Time Student Results Indefinite - the College is required to retain data relating to student results, so that such information is available to students at any given future date, in order that they may verify their results, particularly in relation to progressing to other programmes.
+Area Maximum Storage Time

+Student Results Indefinite - the College is required to retain

+data relating to student results, so that such

+information is available to students at any

+given future date, in order that they may verify

+their results, particularly in relation to

+progressing to other programmes.

+Financial Records 7 years - to comply with Revenue and SMH (St.

+Michael's House) policies.